 Signs It Is the Career, Not Just the Job

-The most reliable signal that the problem is the career direction rather than the employer or the role is the persistence and specificity of the disengagement.
-A professional who is genuinely in the wrong career typically experiences disengagement that does not change significantly across employers, roles, or teams.
-The work itself is the problem, not the context in which it is done.
+The most reliable signal of a career direction problem is the persistence of disengagement.
+Professionals in the wrong career experience disengagement that does not change across employers, roles, or teams.
+The work itself is the problem, not the context.

-The ceiling feeling is another reliable signal: the clear understanding that the most senior, most successful, most respected version of your current career path is not something you aspire to.
-If the destination of the road you are on does not appeal to you, the road itself deserves reconsideration.
+The second signal is the ceiling feeling.
+This is the clear sense that the most senior version of your career path does not appeal to you.
+If the destination does not inspire you, the road itself deserves reconsideration.

-Persistent curiosity about a different field, the kind that resurfaces consistently over years regardless of how busy you are, is worth taking seriously.
-The Australian HR Institute’s research on career mobility notes that professionals who describe having a persistent interest in a different field for three or more years before transitioning report significantly higher satisfaction with their career change decision than those who acted more impulsively.
-Duration of curiosity is a useful signal of genuine direction rather than escapism.
+The third signal is persistent curiosity about a different field.
+Specifically, the kind that resurfaces consistently over years regardless of how busy you are.
+The Australian HR Institute notes that professionals with three or more years of persistent interest report higher satisfaction with their career change decision.
+Duration of curiosity signals genuine direction rather than escapism.

 Signs It Is the Job or Workplace, Not the Career